clouddrove/toc/README.md

 CloudDrove offers the below terraform modules:

-1. **[terraform-github-users](https://github.com/clouddrove/terraform-github-users):** Terraform module to manage github users
+1. **[terraform-github-users](https://github.com/clouddrove/terraform-github-users):** Terraform module to manage github users.
 2. **[terraform-aws-vpc](https://github.com/clouddrove/terraform-aws-vpc):** Terraform module to create VPC resource on AWS.
 3. **[terraform-aws-acm](https://github.com/clouddrove/terraform-aws-acm):** This terraform module is used for requesting or importing SSL/TLS certificate with validation.
 4. **[terraform-aws-keypair](https://github.com/clouddrove/terraform-aws-keypair):** Terraform module for generating or importing an SSH public key file into AWS.
 5. **[terraform-aws-production-access-role](https://github.com/clouddrove/terraform-aws-production-access-role):** This terraform module is used for creating an IAM Role which can give permission to another AWS account for accessing it's inventory.
 6. **[terraform-aws-cross-account-role](https://github.com/clouddrove/terraform-aws-cross-account-role):** This terraform module is used to create an IAM Role to access another AWS account inventory.
-7. **[terraform-aws-public-subnet](https://github.com/clouddrove/terraform-aws-public-subnet):** Terraform module for public subnets provisioning
+7. **[terraform-aws-public-subnet](https://github.com/clouddrove/terraform-aws-public-subnet):** Terraform module for public subnets provisioning.
 8. **[terraform-labels](https://github.com/clouddrove/terraform-labels):** This terraform module is designed to generate consistent label names and tags for resources.
 You can use terraform-labels to implement a strict naming convention.
 9. **[terraform-aws-ecr](https://github.com/clouddrove/terraform-aws-ecr):** This terraform module is used to create ECR on AWS for store docker images.
 10. **[terraform-aws-s3](https://github.com/clouddrove/terraform-aws-s3):** Terraform module to create default S3 bucket with logging and encryption type specific features.